kirzhanov/Daedalus/README.md

 This is just simple REST API backend application with some classical features.
 That's it include underhood:
 * PostgreSQL version 15.1
+* Liquibase based on YAML format version 4.17.2 as a database migration tool

 Codestyle check by Spotless version 6.12